awsdocs/aws-ruby-developer-guide/doc_source/tls-version.rst

 Checking OpenSSL version
 ========================

-To check which version of OpenSSL is being used by your installation of Ruby, enter this command:
+To make sure your installation of Ruby is using OpenSSL 1.0.1 or later, enter this command:

 .. code-block:: none